fmatthew5876/stdcxx-literal/proposal/draft.md

 =============================

 The objective of this proposal is to provide a way to discern string literals from other array and string types.
-Our proposed solution is to change the type of string literal expressions from `const char(&)[N]` to `const char (&&)[N]`.
+Our proposed solution is to change the type of string literal expressions such as `"Hello World"` from `const char(&)[N]` to `const char (&&)[N]`.

 Impact on the standard
 =============================

 This proposal is a language level change.
-It breaks the API for some esoteric cases but does not break API for idiomatic uses of string literals.
-This proposal does not change C compatibility.
+It breaks the API for some rare edge cases but does not break API for idiomatic uses of string literals.
+This proposal does not affect C compatibility.

-More details are provided in following sections.
+A detailed explanation of the API consequences of this proposal are given later in the paper.

 Motivation
 ================